mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

 To enable cloning private repos, set the `privateRepo` line in the source repo's [.taskcluster.yml](https://github.com/mozilla-extensions/xpi-template/blob/7dbfdd814e67d8f92508052073db468438fdd5b1/.taskcluster.yml#L9) to `true`.
 This will move the artifact generated into `xpi/build/...` rather than `public/build/...` You will need to log in to taskcluster as a MoCo user to download those artifacts.
 The logs will remain public for anyone viewing the task, however.

-Please also invite `mozilla-extensions/private-repo` to be a read-only collaborator in the repo, so ship-it can access the revision information.
+Please also invite `mozilla-extensions/private-repo` to be a read-only collaborator in the repo, so [ship-it](https://wiki.mozilla.org/ReleaseEngineering/Applications/Ship_It) can access the revision information when releasing our addon as an XPI.

 ## Using taskcluster CI automation

-Once Taskcluster CI automation is enabled, we'll generate a decision task and task graph on push or PR.
+Once Taskcluster CI automation is enabled, you will see a decision task (and related task graph which generates a build and XPI output) on push or PR.
 This dynamically adds tasks using the following logic:

-  - We find all `package.json` files in the repository.
+  - Find all `package.json` files in the repository.
 The directory that `package.json` lives in is the package directory.

-    - We either find `yarn.lock` or `package-lock.json` in the directory.
+    - Look for either `yarn.lock` or `package-lock.json` in the package directory.
 This determines whether the task will install dependencies via `yarn install --frozen-lockfile` or `npm install`.

     - The package directories must have unique names per repository.
 So a layout like